FDOT District Four - Palm Beach Header Image

 Description: This 0.175-mile project located in the Village of North Palm Beach from SR 5/US 1 at Northlake Boulevard to just north of SR 5/US 1 at Anchorage began on February 10, 2025.
 Improvements include replacing the SR 5/US 1 bridge over the Earman River to enhance structural safety, traffic flow, and long-term resiliency.
 The roadway will be widened to add a second right-turn lane from southbound SR 5/US 1 onto westbound Northlake Boulevard, improving infrastructure resilience, traffic flow, and safety.
 Milling and resurfacing the roadway along SR 5/US 1 within the project limits will enhance safety, ride quality, and infrastructure longevity.
 Additionally, 4-foot and 5-foot bicycle lanes will be added along SR 5/US 1 within the project limits to improve safety for all roadway users.
 Upgrades to drainage, signage, lighting, signalization, pedestrian curb ramps, pavement markings, and the Intelligent Transportation System (ITS) will further enhance infrastructure resilience, traffic flow, transportation efficiency, and safety.
 Finally, benches and planters will be installed throughout the project limits for the Village of North Palm Beach to improve public spaces.
 For more information, please contact Community Outreach Specialist Silvana Ojeda at (561) 905-0167 or [email protected] Cost/Completion: $13.7 million/Summer 2027 Traffic Impacts:

-The southbound lane and shoulder of SR A1A from just south of John D. MacArthur State Park to just north of the park entrance will be closed from 7 a.m. to 5 p.m., Monday through Friday for clearing & grubbing, new sidewalk, guardrail installation, and miscellaneous asphalt work.
+The southbound lane and shoulder of SR A1A from just south of John D. MacArthur State Park to just north of the park entrance will be closed from 7 a.m. to 5 p.m., Monday through Friday, for handrail installation.
 Flaggers will be in place to direct traffic as needed.

-One lane in each direction of SR A1A at the intersection of Village Road/Old Harbour Road will be intermittently closed from 12 p.m.
-5 p.m.
-Monday through Friday, for mast arm foundation work.
+One lane in each direction of SR A1A at the intersection of Village Road/Old Harbour Road will be intermittently closed from 12 p.m. to 5 p.m.
+Monday through Friday, for signalization work.

 The right turn lanes at the intersection of SR A1A and Village Road/Old Harbour Road will be closed as needed from 7 a.m to 5 p.m., Monday through Friday, for mast arm foundation work.
 Motorists can turn right from the SR A1A thru lane onto Village Road and Old Harbour Road, and from Village Road and Old Harbour Road thru lanes to SR A1A.